 Payment by Credit Card: Payment may be made through online registration.

-University of Houston-Clear Lake with "EIH Training" in the memo
+University of Houston-Clear Lake with invoice number in the memo

 Mail payment to: